Prabeton/lesson_1/README.md

   * Utwórz dwa komponenty: `ProfilePicture` i `ProfileDetails`. `ProfilePicture` powinien akceptować właściwość src dla adresu URL obrazu, a `ProfileDetails` powinna akceptować właściwości nazwy i adresu e-mail.
 Następnie utwórz te komponenty wewnątrz nadrzędnego komponentu `UserProfile`.

   ### 3. Like Button

   - Create a `LikeButton` component.
 It should have a button that displays a count.
 Every time the button is clicked, the count should increase by one.
 Use the useState hook for this.

   * Utwórz komponent `LikeButton`.
 Powinien mieć przycisk wyświetlający liczbę.
 Po każdym kliknięciu przycisku liczba powinna wzrosnąć o jeden.
 Użyj do tego haka useState.

 ### 4. Todo List Item

 - Build a `Todo` component that displays a task.
 It should accept the task name as a prop and have a checkbox next to it.
 When the checkbox is checked, the task name should have a strikethrough.

 * Zbuduj komponent `Todo`, który wyświetla zadanie.
-Powinien akceptować nazwę zadania jako rekwizyt i mieć obok niego pole wyboru.
+Powinien akceptować nazwę zadania jako prop i mieć obok niego pole wyboru.
 Gdy pole wyboru jest zaznaczone, nazwa zadania powinna być przekreślona.

 ### 5. Product List

 - Make a `Product` component which displays a product's name, price, and description passed as props.
 Then, make a ProductList component that takes an array of products and renders a list of `Product` components.

-* Utwórz komponent `Produkt`, który wyświetla nazwę produktu, cenę i opis przekazany jako rekwizyty.
+* Utwórz komponent `Produkt`, który wyświetla nazwę produktu, cenę i opis przekazane jako props.
 Następnie utwórz komponent `ProductList`, który pobiera tablicę produktów i wyświetla listę komponentów `Produkt`.

 ### 6. Accordion